On our way to Bhutan, we had a two-night stopover in Kathmandu (Nepal). Of course, we needed a place to stay.

 When we started our online search, there were a few things we were looking for in the accommodation.
-We wanted to be the downtown area.
-This would give us the chance to be walking distance from the main attractions.
+We wanted to be in the downtown area.
+This would give us the chance to be within walking distance of the main attractions.
 We were hoping to find something not too noisy.
 We did realize though that it was probably impossible n a big city.
 Last but not least, we loved the idea of finding something traditional Nepalese.
-However we weren’t sure yet what that was!
+However, we weren’t sure yet what that was!

-While navigating on various accommodation sites we stumbled on Kantipur Temple House.
-By the description and photos it seemed to check all the boxes: in downtown, peaceful area, with a traditional look and as a plus it also offered half board!
+While navigating various accommodation sites we stumbled on Kantipur Temple House.
+By the description and photos, it seemed to check all the boxes: in a downtown, peaceful area, with a traditional look, and as a plus, it also offered half board!
 We booked immediately!

 What we didn’t know at the time of the booking was what a magical experience it was going to be for us to be here!

 The hotel is in a great area of Thamel.
-It is away from all the traffic and noises, however everything is at walking distance.
+It is away from all the traffic and noises, however, everything is within walking distance.
 Here you can truly enjoy a much more quiet and peaceful environment, believe me, something very unique for Kathmandu!

 Once you enter the property you feel like you are going back in time.
 You are surrounded by a garden, which our kids enjoyed in full.
 We comfortably sat outside sipping tea, while they run around.
-For a moment we forgot of being in the heart fo the biggest city in Nepal!
+For a moment we forgot about being in the heart of the biggest city in Nepal!